TinfFoil/dit_learning_python/03_python_4_poets1/README.md

 You can download the notebook from here or import it on [colab](https://colab.research.google.com), as we did in the previous session.

-The video-lesson from the first edition (different from the current one) is available [on youtube](https://youtu.be/AId7nQGZ-Sc).
+The video-lesson,  as given in the 2020 edition, is available [on youtube](https://youtu.be/AId7nQGZ-Sc).